 Recent highlights include the Archbishop in The Maid of Orleans, Basilio in The Barber of Seville, Banquo in Macbeth, Escamillo in Carmen, Elmiro in Otello, Oroveso in Norma, Phanuel in Hérodiade, and the French General in the new American opera, Silent Night, as well as numerous festival and concert appearances.

-This season, Isaiah is excited to make his debut with Tri Cities Opera and Syracuse Opera as Alidoro in a joint production of La Cenerentola.
+Isaiah made his debut this season with Tri Cities Opera and Syracuse Opera as Alidoro in a joint production of La Cenerentola.
+He returns to St. Louis this summer to sing Prince Gremin in Union Avenue Opera's Eugene Onegin.

 He is an alumnus of Oberlin Conservatory where he studied with the late Richard Miller.